github/codeql/docs/codeql/codeql-for-visual-studio-code/running-codeql-queries-at-scale-with-mrva.rst

 - Visibility of the repository
 - Whether analysis is still running (black, moving circle) or finished (green checkmark)
 - Number of stars the repository has on GitHub
-- How long ago the CodeQL database that was analyzed was created
+- When the repository was last updated

 To see the results for a repository: